-We are concerned that use of the term yield in these marketing materials may imply that the distribution entitlement is fixed.
+We are concerned that use of the term "yield" in these marketing materials may imply that the distribution entitlement is fixed.
 We expect expressions of yield to be accompanied by disclosure that, unlike fixed-income securities, there is no obligation of the income trust to distribute to unitholders any fixed amount, and reductions in, or suspensions of, cash distributions may occur that would reduce yield based on the offering price.

 A related concern is that disclosure of a yield in marketing materials may cause confusion because yield is not typically disclosed in the prospectus.
-If marketing materials contain an expression of yield, we expect the statement to be tied to the prospectus disclosure (including, in particular, the pro forma presentation of distributable cash in the prospectus).
-Specifically, we expect expressions of yield in income trust offering marketing materials to be accompanied by disclosure indicating the proportion of the pro forma distributable cash (as set out in the prospectus) that the stated yield would represent.
+If marketing materials contain an expression of yield, we expect the statement to be tied to the disclosure in the prospectus on which the marketing is based (including, in particular, the pro forma presentation of distributable cash in the prospectus).
+Specifically, we expect expressions of yield in income trust offering marketing materials to be accompanied by disclosure indicating the proportion of the proforma distributable cash (as set out in the prospectus) that the stated yield would represent.
+Guidance for the disclosure about distributable cash in the green sheets is set out in subsection 6.5.2 of this policy.